badsyntax/react-seed/README.md

 ## HTML files

-All `.html` files will be compiled with lodash.template and synced into the `./dist` directory.
+All `.html` files are compiled with lodash.template and synced into the `./dist` directory.

 ## Releasing